 In a mixing bowl, rub together the crumble topping ingredients until they form a fine crumbly mixture.

-Cut each peach in half, remove the stone then slice it into thin slices.
+Cut each peach in half, remove the stone, then slice it into thin slices.

 In a mixing bowl, add the sliced peaches, cornstarch, brown sugar, cinnamon, vanilla bean paste and salt.
-Combine together until the peaches are fully coated.
+Combine until the peaches are fully coated.

-Spread the peaches evenly in the pie dish then add the crumble topping.
+Spread the peaches evenly in the pie dish, then add the crumble topping.

 Bake the pie for approximately 45 minutes until the top is lightly golden.

 Allow to cool slightly before serving.
 Or not!
-This crumble tastes so good right from the oven but bear in mind that it will be easier to slice the crumble if you let it cool a bit first.
+This crumble tastes so good right from the oven, but bear in mind that it will be easier to slice the crumble if you let it cool a bit first.

 Look how great this gluten-free vegan peach crumble looks.

-Common Peach Crumble Questions
+Peach Crumble FAQs

 I used a 9-inch pie dish for this recipe.
 You can also use an 8-inch dish if you prefer.

-This recipe is packed with flavour and you can simply omit the cinnamon if you don’t want to include it.
-We added it to spice it up slightly but it’s not a deal breaker.
+This recipe is packed with flavour, and you can simply omit the cinnamon if you don’t want to include it.
+We added it to spice it up slightly, but it’s not a deal breaker.

 I recommend serving with peach crumble with vanilla ice cream, whipped cream, or hot vanilla custard (my favourite!).